 Most of the villages in Interior Alaska are located in valleys.
 In these valleys, inversions frequently form due to radiative cooling.
-This means that during clear nights more energy is lost to space than is gained during the day from the sun.
+This means that during clear nights more energy is lost to space than is gained during the day from the Sun.
 The air close to the soil cools faster than the air above.
 Thus, after sunset the air on the slopes cools faster than the air at same height over the valley.
 Cold air is heavier than warm air at same moisture and pressure.
 Consequently, the cold air flows down the slopes into the valley.
 This process leads to cold air under warm air.
 The result is opposite to the normal behavior of temperature in the lower 5 to 6 miles (about 8-10 km) of the atmosphere, and is known as an inversion.

 Take-home message: Wildfires are natural events that may pollute the otherwise pristine air of remote Interior Alaska.
 The settlements and cities may be local pollution hot spots in winter and/or under inversion conditions.

-Photos: G. Kramm (2015)
+Photos: G. Kramm

 © 2013-2022 Nicole Mölders | All rights reserved